ShouYuqing/rigid/README.md

 A 3D-spatial transformer, which is similar to the standard STN is utilized to do the registration task.

-Trying to solve a optimization problem, which will get an affine transform matrix for spatial transformer to do the registration.
+Trying to solve an optimization problem, which will get an affine transform matrix for spatial transformer to do the registration.

 ## Citation